 The second area (15 or more credits) may be another of the University’s established minors, a concentration, or a self-designed cluster of classes.
 A maximum of 18 credits may be transferred in to this second area of the major.

-At least 9 credits in the Liberal Studies student’s two areas must be at the 300-level or above.
+At least 9 credits in your 2 areas must be at the 300-level or above.
 The program of study plan must reflect that at least 51 percent of the major credits are taken at Worcester State University.
-To receive a baccalaureate degree from Worcester State University, a student must complete 30 of the last 40 credits at Worcester State University.
+To receive a baccalaureate degree from Worcester State University, you must complete 30 of the last 40 credits at Worcester State University.

-Students who have completed 30 credits between areas one and two of their program of study may enroll in the capstone.
+Students who have completed 30 credits between areas 1 and 2 of their program of study may enroll in the capstone.

-- Mathematics courses will be transferred as QR for maximum of six credits in LASC.
+- Mathematics courses will be transferred as QR for maximum of 6 credits in LASC

-- Science courses in Physics, Chemistry, Biology, and GeoSciences transfer as NSP for a maximum of seven credits.
-A lab science course transfers as a NSP lab course.
+- Science courses in physics, chemistry, biology, and geosciences transfer as NSP for a maximum of 7 credits.
+A lab science course transfers as a NSP lab course

-- Psychology, Economics, Political Science, Anthropology, Cultural Geography, Sociology, and Education courses transfer as HBS for a maximum of three credits.
+- Psychology, economics, political science, anthropology, cultural geography, sociology, and education courses transfer as HBS for a maximum of 3 credits

-- Philosophy, Literature, Religion, Communication (theory), and Language courses transfer as TLC for a maximum of three credits.
+- Philosophy, literature, religion, communication (theory), and language courses transfer as TLC for a maximum of 3 credits

-- Art, Communication (applied), Music, and Theatre courses transfer as CA for a maximum of three credits.
+- Art, communication (applied), music, and theatre courses transfer as CA for a maximum of 3 credits

-- Health and Nutrition courses transfer as ICW for a maximum of three credits.
+- Health and nutrition courses transfer as ICW for a maximum of 3 credits

-- History courses transfer as USW, GP or TLC for a maximum of six credits.
+- History courses transfer as USW, GP or TLC for a maximum of 6 credits

 Major and Minor Courses Counting Toward LASC

-- For students who entered WSU prior to Fall 2021, courses in the Liberal Arts and Sciences Curriculum may not be used to meet the primary requirements of a first major, but may be used to satisfy the requirements of a second major or a minor.
+- For students who entered Worcester State prior to fall 2021, courses in the liberal arts and sciences curriculum may not be used to meet the primary requirements of a first major, but may be used to satisfy the requirements of a second major or a minor

-- Student who entered WSU in Fall 2021 or later, that is, those under MajorPlus, may apply up to three courses approved for different LASC requirements from their first major toward LASC requirements.
+- Students who entered Worcester State in fall 2021 or later, that is, those under MajorPlus, may apply up to 3 courses approved for different LASC requirements from their first major toward LASC requirements.
 All courses in a second major or any minor that meet LASC requirements are eligible for LASC credit.